-BT-11 is an oral, gut-restricted, potential first-in-class small molecule product candidate targeting LANCL2 that we are evaluating in clinical trials in both UC and CD.
+BT-11 is an oral, gut-restricted, potentially first-in-class, if effective and approved, small molecule product candidate targeting LANCL2 that we are evaluating in clinical trials in both UC and CD.
 UC and CD are chronic autoimmune diseases with significant therapeutic gaps resulting from safety concerns and modest efficacy of current treatments.
 We believe that an oral, gut-restricted small molecule delivered once daily in a singular tablet could address the therapeutic gaps in the UC and CD treatment paradigms and have a significant impact on quality of life for IBD patients.
-BT-11 is a wholly-owned product candidate with promising human proof of concept data.
-We are currently conducting a Phase 1 clinical trial of BT-11 in patients affected by mild to moderate UC in the United States and Europe and expect to report topline data in the second half of 2020.
+BT-11 is a wholly-owned product candidate that has successfully completed a Phase 1 clinical trial.
+We are currently conducting a Phase 2 clinical trial of BT-11 in patients affected by mild to moderate UC in the United States and Europe and expect to report topline data in the second half of 2020.
 Following the receipt of results of our ongoing Phase 2 clinical trial, we expect to initiate a Phase 3 clinical trial for UC in the first half of 2021.
 We expect to commence a Phase 2 proof-of-concept study in CD in the first half of 2021.
 We expect to submit an IND for a new BT-11 oral formulation for EoE in the first half of 2021.